Geodesic incompleteness of some popular regular black holes: Summary and Discussion

+In this paper, we focused on the geodesic completeness of some popular singularity-free black holes whose regularity is based on curvature invariants.
+We pointed out that in order to ensure the analyticity of the geodesic equations, geodetics reaching $r=0$ have to be extended to negative values of $r$ if the metric exhibits analyticity.
+As a typical example, the Hayward spacetime should be extended to negative values of $r$.
+Hence, we showed that the spacetime is geodetically incomplete because the Hayward metric (\ref{heywardf}) is singular at the point $r= - L$.

-In this paper, we focused on the geodesic completeness of some popular singularity-free black holes whose regularity is based on the curvature invariants.
-We showed that the well known Hayward metric (\ref{heywardf}) and the simplest extension of the non-analytic metric with Minkowski core proposed by Simpson and Visser (\ref{vissermetric}) are both geodetically incomplete.
-Hence, such spacetimes are actually pathological tough $r=0$ is a smooth core.
-Thus, we proposed a generalization of both the metrics of above and showed that the modified spacetimes are geodetically complete.
-Although, the proposed complete spacetimes are a simple extension of the Hayward's and Simpson-Visser's metrics, we think they need an analysis of the thermodynamic properties that we have not addressed in this paper.
+In the case of non-analytic regular black holes, we cannot require the analyticity of geodesic equations and the continuation of geodesics is not unique.
+Hence, such nonanalytic metrics can not in general solve the singularity issue.
+Indeed, {\em the ambiguity in the extension of the metric beyond $r=0$ is tantamount of geodesic incompleteness}.
+In order, to avoid such issue we select as physical nonanalytic spacetimes the ones whose all extensions are geodetically complete.
+In such respect, we focused on the simplest extension of non-analytic metrics, namely to negative values of $r$ in order to keep the metric form-invariant.
+Hence, we showed that the simplest extension of the non-analytic metric with a Minkowski core proposed by Culetu, Simpson, and Visser (\ref{vissermetric}) is not geodetically complete.
+Therefore, such spacetimes are actually pathological although $r=0$ is a smooth core.
+To address such issue, we proposed a generalization of the metrics of above and showed that the modified metrics are geodetically complete.
+Although the proposed complete spacetimes are a simple extension of Hayward and Culetu-Simpson-Visser's metrics, we think they need an analysis of the thermodynamic properties that we have not addressed in this paper.
 In particular, the gravitational collapse should be rethought in light of the causal structure derived in this article.